py-why/dowhy/main/_sources/getting_started/index.rst.txt

 There's further resources available:

-- A `Tutorial on causal inference <https://github.com/amit-sharma/causal-inference-tutorial/>`_
+- An introductory `tutorial on causal inference <https://github.com/amit-sharma/causal-inference-tutorial/>`_
 - A comprehensive
-  `Tutorial on Causal Inference and Counterfactual Reasoning <https://causalinference.gitlab.io/kdd-tutorial/>`_ at the `ACM Knowledge Discovery and Data Mining 2018 conference <http://www.kdd.org/kdd2018/>`_
+  `tutorial on Causal Inference and Counterfactual Reasoning <https://causalinference.gitlab.io/kdd-tutorial/>`_ at the `ACM Knowledge Discovery and Data Mining 2018 conference <http://www.kdd.org/kdd2018/>`_
 - A video introduction to the four steps of causal inference and its implications for machine learning from Microsoft Research:
   `Foundations of causal inference and its impacts on machine learning <https://note.microsoft.com/MSR-Webinar-DoWhy-Library-Registration-On-Demand.html>`_
 - The PDF book `Elements of Causal Inference <https://mitp-content-server.mit.edu/books/content/sectbyfn?collid=books_pres_0&id=11283&fn=11283.pdf>`_
+- Draft chapters of an upcoming book: `Causal reasoning: Fundamentals and machine learning applications <https://causalinference.gitlab.io/book/>`_